 Property insurance in the UAE

 Buildings insurance is mandatory when taking out a mortgage in the United Arab Emirates.
 Whether you take out contents insurance is up to you.
-Insurance policies can be very affordable, and you can either purchase buildings and contents separately or as a package.
+Insurance policies in the UAE can be very affordable, and you can either purchase buildings and contents separately or as a package.

 How much you will pay depends on the value of your home and belongings.
 As a rule of thumb, your yearly premium can be around 0.1% of the combined property value and contents.